-For direct and indirect sourcing from mills or trading companies, suppliers shall disclose traceability to mill and/or plantation level as part of our due diligence and risk assessment.

-Suppliers shall have a system to monitor their supply chains to ensure that it adheres to ISF's Policy.
+For direct and indirect sourcing from mills or trading companies, suppliers shall disclose traceability to mill and/or plantation level as part of our due diligence and risk assessment consistent with our Traceability Protocol.
+Suppliers shall have a system to monitor their sources of Fresh Fruit Bunches (FFBs) and supply chains as a whole to ensure that they adhere to ISF's Policy.